stephen-rowan/nft-dao-genesis/meetings/24th-march-2021-nft-dao-general-meeting.md

 # Development update - [2.16](https://youtu.be/CHze97JVM8A?t=136) - Rich Kopcho
 >  @Yagi making a lot of progress laying out what the architecture should be.
 >
-> IOG to assist with a Chief Architect to advise
+> IOG to provide a Chief Architect to advise